-Deep E Deep:ER Fellowship For F3 year or other year-out opportunities, giving a minimum of two days a week for a year (graduate).
-Deep:ER Student Fellowship For intercalating students who can give approximately one day a week for a year (student). find out more at cmf.org.uk/students/volunteer working for Jesus John Greenall & Alex Bunn consider study and work as a Christian at university and beyond A syou embark on several years of study, you will spend most of your waking hours engaged in writing, reading, revising, placements and lectures.
+Deep:ER Impact Volunteer Any time of the year, any time in your studies!
+A number of 1st-3rd years volunteer with us for between a week and two months eg in summer holidays.
+Why not join the team? find out more at cmf.org.uk/students/volunteer eep ER working for Jesus John Greenall & Alex Bunn consider study and work as a Christian at university and beyond A syou embark on several years of study, you will spend most of your waking hours engaged in writing, reading, revising, placements and lectures.
 And yet we rarely hear a sermon on work.
 So here are four things for you to take into your studies: your work doesn't define you The day before I started medicine, a dear old lady at my church squeezed my cheeks (yes, really) and said, 'you're so clever, I always knew you'd become somebody special'.
 Now, she meant well, but constant praise like this can lead to pride that says 'I am better than others', and I become defined by what I do.
 There's a massive temptation for healthcare workers (and students) to place their identity in their work.
-As Tim Keller often says, many people seek a kind of salvation from career success.'
+As Tim Keller often says, many people seek a kind of salvation from career success.
 I believe many medics do the same but in a different way; saving others can become a means of trying to save themselves.
 The good news as a Christian is that you are free from the relentless pressure of having to prove yourself.
 You don't need to work for your identity, you can work from your identity.
 To know who you are, you need to listen to what God says about you.
 Let me challenge you to prioritise time with God in prayer and in his Word throughout your studies.
 The habits you lay down now - whether good or bad - will continue throughout your career. your work matters You may be going into medicine or nursing with a desire to see amazing things happen.
 And yet, very soon you may well be irritated by immunology or confused by cholelithiasis.
 In ten years you may look around you and find you are a deeply disillusioned GP or district nurse because, as much as you are trying to make a difference, you are being swamped by red tape, or overwhelmed by 'the worried well'.
 Lectures can be boring.
 Supervisors can be demanding.
 Work can be frustrating.
 And let's be honest, we can sometimes despise what we do.
 As a Christian, you can be confident that your work matters; it won't be meaningless, it won't be forgotten.
-As Paul says, 'your labour in the Lord is not in vain'.2
+As Paul says, 'your labour in the Lord is not in vain'.